The King of Fighters XIV: Gameplay

 The King of Fighters XIV features full 3D models like its spin-off The King of Fighters: Maximum Impact against a 2D background.
 The player can select a three-character team.
 In the game's story, the characters often interact depending on their relationships.
 After eight rounds, the player fights two bosses.

 The game introduced a system known as the Max Mode.
 While in Max Mode, the player can perform an unlimited amount of named EX, special moves superior than the regular moves for a short time, with the timer changing in response to the character's position.
 The characters use three types of Supers: Super Special Moves, Max Super Special Moves, and a new type called Climax Super Special Moves.
 Max Super Special Moves require two power bars (located in the screen's bottom), in to execute—one if Max Mode is activated.
 Climax Super Special Moves are the strongest in the game, requiring three power gauges, or two while Max Mode is active.
 The game also features the Just Defend mechanic which allows the players to parry enemies' moves.

 For beginners, there is an automatic feature called Rush Combo.
 When performing a Rush, the player can create combos of special attacks as well as Desperation Moves if the energy bar is filled.
 Techniques created by the Rush system produce less damage than ones performed manually.
 The online lobby has modes called team VS, single VS, and party VS; up to 12 players can enter and spectate.

 Plot

-The King of Fighters XIV takes place a few years after the events of The King of Fighters XIII.
+The King of Fighters XIV takes place four years after the 2010 events of The King of Fighters XIII.
 A Russian billionaire named Antonov buys the rights to the King of Fighters competitions to host a new tournament in which veterans and newcomers compete.
 Following the competition, the chosen faces Antonov.
 In the aftermath, the winning team must confront a strange, threatening entity named Verse.
 This anomaly attracts characters from other dimensions, timelines and universes.
 Following Verse's defeat, some characters take missions to confront people revived through this mysterious enemy.

 Characters

-The King of Fighters XIV includes 16 teams of three fighters, a sub-boss, a final boss, and eight downloadable characters, totaling 58 combatants:
+The King of Fighters XIV includes 16 teams of three fighters, a sub-boss, a final boss, and eight downloadable fighters, totaling 58 fighters: